-The main ones that are ready for use today (until layer 1 solution – Ethereum 2.0 will be implemented) are layer 2 solutions.
+The main ones that are ready for use today (until layer 1 solution – sharding in Ethereum 2.0 will be implemented) are layer 2 solutions.
 They are built “on top of” the Ethereum main-chain, but do not require changes to the base level protocol — rather, they exist simply as smart contracts on Ethereum that interact with off-chain software.

 Here you can learn more about these solutions and start using them.